 Let me tell you a story about Grace Tiscareno-Sato.
 Grace served in Air Force in the 1990s before women could fly in fighter jets.
 Even though she graduated as the third person in her class and F-15s were available her sex made it so she couldn’t pick the plane she wanted to fly.

 Grace served in the Air Force on active duty in the 90s for 9 1/2 years.
 While she was in, she was a flight crew member onboard KC-135 refueling jets.
 She has been everywhere at least twice.
 She had two non-flying stints during her military service which included various leadership positions.
-She ran an airlift control center for NATO in Italy and ran counter narcotics operation support center in Ecuador.
+She ran an airlift control center for NATO in Italy and ran a counter-narcotics operation support center in Ecuador.

 First Generation American